aimacode/aima-exercises/markdown/8-First-Order-Logic/exercises/ex_11/question.md

 > ${Emily}$, $ {Joe}$: Constants denoting people.

-Use these symbols to write the following assertions in first-order
+Use these symbols to write the following assertions in first-order logic:<br>
-logic:

-1. Emily is either a surgeon or a lawyer.
+1. Emily is either a surgeon or a lawyer.<br>

-2. Joe is an actor, but he also holds another job.
+2. Joe is an actor, but he also holds another job.<br>

-3. All surgeons are doctors.
+3. All surgeons are doctors.<br>

-4. Joe does not have a lawyer (i.e., is not a customer of any lawyer).
+4. Joe does not have a lawyer (i.e., is not a customer of any lawyer).<br>

-5. Emily has a boss who is a lawyer.
+5. Emily has a boss who is a lawyer.<br>

-6. There exists a lawyer all of whose customers are doctors.
+6. There exists a lawyer all of whose customers are doctors.<br>

-7. Every surgeon has a lawyer.
+7. Every surgeon has a lawyer.<br>